cmigz/today-i-learned/flexbox/flex-basics.md

       * _Default:_ `auto`
       * Another means of specifically targeting specific child elements this property uses the same values of width and height in addition to content.

 There is a myriad of different options we have when utilizing Flexbox's properties, but there are two that take up a majority of what you will likely be using with flexbox.
-For the time being, we will go into examples and more detail on Flex-Direction and Justify-Content.
+For the time being, we will go into examples and more detail on `flex-direction` and `justify-content`.
 At the end of this repository, you will find all my sources for learning flexbox and links to the content so you can learn more about the pieces this guide doesn't get into great detail of.

 ## Order & Orientation

 ### Flex-Direction

-Flex-direction, as the name suggests, defines the alignment of the children of a flex container with four options.
+`flex-direction`, as the name suggests, defines the alignment of the children of a flex container with four options.

 #### Row

-Will align children elements if the parent container in a row.
+Will align children elements if the parent container in a `row`.

 ```css
 .parent {